ArmstrongSubero/rvcircuit-studio/README.md

 ### macOS

-Download the standalone portable exe from [Releases](https://github.com/ArmstrongSubero/rvcircuit-studio/releases)
+Download the .dmg from [Releases](https://github.com/ArmstrongSubero/rvcircuit-studio/releases)

 Or via pip: